 News & Notes This special edition of News and Notes has been combined with FOCUS, to provide an extended version of our weekly news sheet, due to there being no church services and most people being confined to home during the coronavirus pandemic.
-The next edition will be 7th June.
-Items should reach Sarah at firstname.lastname@example.org by 9am on 3rd June.
+The next edition will be 12th July.
+Items should reach Sarah by 9am on 8th July.
 If you would like to receive News & Notes by e-mail, please let Sarah know.

 Request for Content for News and Notes/FOCUS please send us articles, prayers, Bible studies, poems, stories, puzzles, ideas for craft, jokes and more, to be included!
-I am back at work from 1st June and so have had to move the deadline for content forward to 9am on Wednesdays.
-I am very happy to go on compiling News and Notes but I will need more help with people sending me content.
-Thank you.
+Please note the early deadline and, as ever, I am very grateful for your help!
 Sarah.

 Prayer requests If you have someone you would like prayers for, and would like the details to appear in News and Notes, please contact Sarah (details above).

 Circuit Prayers: Please pray for Sunbury Methodist Church and “Friendly Club”.
 Please also pray for Monaco – attracts the rich and famous for its self-indulgent lifestyle.
 Very difficult for people to find interest in spiritual things when surrounded by such great wealth.Pray for committed believers to make an impact on society.

 Knitted and Crocheted Flowers We are hoping to decorate the church with knitted and crocheted flowers when we finally return to worship together.
 We are looking for some patterns we can share (if you have any please send them to us).
 In the meantime, if you would like to join in and have access to a pattern please start knitting/crocheting.
 Any colour, size and type of flower, the more variety the better!
 Some people have also started knitting and crocheting Christmas Angels.